mattshade/impulse/wp-content/plugins/advanced-ads/readme.txt

 * option to make the AdSense background transparent
 * place AdSense In-feed ads using the also free [In-feed add-on](https://wordpress.org/plugins/advanced-ads-adsense-in-feed/)
 * assistant for exact sizes of responsive ads with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)
+* convert AdSense into AMP automatically with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)

 = ad blocker =